lorinbaum/lorinbaum.github.io/posts/Towards spirit stream.md

 ## More refined

-### Note structure
+### Site structure

+- H1 Aspirational spirit stream of Lorin Baumgarten
-- Why (without heading)
+- Introduction
+- Quick Guide
+- List of notes sorted by "most recently modified"
+	- note structure:
+		- Text describing why the note exists
-- Title
+		- H1 Title
-- list of contents (without heading)
+		- list of contents
-- Direction
+		- H2 Direction
-- more refined
+		- H2 more refined
-- less refined - current thoughts, multiple different paths are explored, for more complete synchronization.
+		- H2 less refined - current thoughts, multiple different paths being explored, for more complete synchronization.

-### Stream structure derivation
+### Stream components derivation

-I am an information structuring engine continuous stream picks up and repeats patterns, initially chaotic and far-reaching, then filtered, refined to form few knowledge blocks in areas of interest, easy to build on. refining means passing through the blocks from different angles, connecting them and testing for consistency. they may fragment into smaller blocks to become more reusable a concise, stable path through the blocks - the ultimate test of their consistency - is a true story.
+I am an information structuring engine continuous stream picks up and repeats patterns, initially chaotic and far-reaching, then filtered, refined to form few knowledge blocks in areas of interest, easy to build on. refining means passing through the blocks from different angles, connecting them and testing for coherence. they may fragment into smaller blocks to become more reusable. a concise, stable path through the blocks - the ultimate test of their consistency - is a true story.

+Rendering the ideas into less complex and more concrete language is handy to differentiate and condense them.
+There is always an incentive for more forms of expression and increasingly precise vocabulary (symbols, words, video, images, 3D, animation,...).
+But the difficulty in expression seems to be crystallizing the implicit, drawing boundaries and most ideas can probably be compressed into a tiny vocabulary.

 As the story becomes refined, its symbols approach realism for maximally dense and applicable representation.
 Eventually, the true story is indistinguishable from life.